Albaros02/Next-Permutation/README.md

 >As we finished the solution for our program, we moved from the console implementation to an API that provides the service of executing the program.

+>To use the api properly you should provide a string of numbers separated by comas or whitespace, the validator is gonna accept any input with comas and withspace even if it does not have the correct order, for example : 1 ,2 3 4 ,5,7.

 To deploy Swagger and see the endpoints and other details, navigate to the project path and run the following command:
 ```
     dotnet watch